Delijani Looks to Add 155 Bite-Sized Condos in the United Building

 And why such small units?
 The Request for Variance says that "the design and structure of the existing building, including its existing historical elements, do not allow for the minimum and average units sizes as specified in the Adaptive Reuse Ordinance."
 It cites "historical elements (i.e., interior walls and doors)" as special circumstances that should lead to the city allowing such small units.

 Last August the City Council passed new planning rules that would allow such smaller units within Downtown.
-At the time there was much discussion of whether there would be a market for such little units in Los Angeles.
+At the time there was of whether there would be a market for such little units in Los Angeles.

 A hearing on the tentative tract is scheduled for April 16th at 10:45am.

-1
+Guest 1

 This is exactly where rehabilitation of Broadway could go wrong.
 Very wrong, ten years down the line.
 The city planning department and the redevelopment agency ought to foresee what could happen with the prevalence of such small units in the historic core.
 Small units for people without motor vehicles would be fine - included into a mix of sizes within new buildings, say in South Park.
 The negative factors or elements of living in the historic core ought to be counterbalanced by larger size units.
 Turning the entire structure over to small size living spaces could easily backfire, especially at 7th and Broadway.